BlockchainDeal/development-guidelines/README.md

 ## How to approach `JavaScript` projects

+### Dependencies

+Make sure that all dependencies you use are maintainted and receive new releases on a regular basis.
+Also try to use https://www.npmjs.com/package/npm-check-updates every now and then to check for outdated dependencies in your package.

 ### Directory Structure

 * `lib/` is intended for code that can run as-is with `require()`.